 In 1947 Sid Richardson established a foundation for the purpose of supporting not-for-profit organizations that serve the people of Texas.
 Throughout the years, the board of directors and staff have sought to fulfill his vision by providing grants primarily in the areas of education, health, human services and the arts and humanities.

 This Fort Worth art museum, which opened in 1982, is located in historic Sundance Square, an area of restored buildings in downtown Fort Worth.
 The site was chosen by the Foundation trustees both for its convenience to downtown visitors and workers and for the historic atmosphere of the area.
 With an annual attendance numbering over 30,000 annually, visitors come from all 50 states and over 53 foreign countries.

-Beginning in 2005, the Museum underwent a 14 month renovation, reopening in 2006 with an additional 30% square footage, enhanced Gallery and educational spaces, and a new windowed facade.
+Beginning in 2005, the art museum underwent a 14 month renovation, reopening in 2006 with an additional 30% square footage, enhanced Gallery and educational spaces, and a new windowed facade.
 The new building contains red granite from the Texas Hill Country and is ornamented with bronze brass buffalo medallions.
-In 2013, the Museum expanded its Museum Store square footage, and enhanced its window display and signage, making it more pedestrian-friendly to visitors in Sundance Square.
+In 2013, the art museum expanded its Museum Store square footage, and enhanced its window display and signage, making it more pedestrian-friendly to visitors in Sundance Square.